Abrock3/HW-3-Password-Generator/README.md

 The HTML and CSS code were all provided to me; but I wrote almost all of the javascript from scratch, attempting to match the functionality that was demonstrated by the instructors in a short gif.

 Matching that gif, I used prompt windows to gather information about the user's preferences, then validated their responses to make sure they met our criteria.
-Then those responses are used to randomly generate a new password, which then goes through a loop to make sure all criteria are met.
-Once the password is generated and validatedgit  it is passed to another function, which presents the finalized password to the user.
+Then those responses are used to randomly generate a new password, which is then shuffled to ensure it's random.
+Once the password is generated it is passed to another function, which presents the finalized password to the user, either instantly, or by using a hacker-movie inspired display.

 ## Usage